priyanka13ds/RAG-Chatbot/README.md

 ---

-### 4️⃣ Add Your Document
+### 4️⃣ Add Input Document

-Place your PDF inside the `data/` folder and rename it to:
+Place a PDF file inside the data/ directory and rename it to:

 ```
 sample.pdf